danrspencer/cargo_bot/README.md

 ✔ Do you want to apply these changes? · yes
 ```

-As shown, Cargo Exo takes the unused variable warning, suggests a fix and asks for your confirmation to apply the changes.
+As depicted, Cargo Exo takes the unused variable warning, suggests a fix, and asks for your approval to apply changes.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are most welcome!
+Feel free to submit a Pull Request.

 ## License

-Cargo Exo is licensed under MIT.
-For more information, see the [LICENSE](LICENSE) file.
+Cargo Exo is under MIT license.
+For further information, refer to the [LICENSE](LICENSE) file.

 [^1]: This tagline is AI-generated and may or may not fully capture the experience of using an exosuit to handle cargo and squash bugs in your Rust code.
 Your actual results may be less dramatic, but hopefully still effective![^2]